trOnk12/rijksmusem/documentation/README.md

 ### cacheAssetsHint property

 If true then the user expects that the audio media files are cached by the player.
 This is a hint so the AdPlayer implementation may or may not take it into consideration.
+If the property is set to true and the player in use is the *internal player* the SDK will start downloading the assets one by one.
+The ideal way of using the cache is waiting for all the assets to be downloaded, otherwise
+enqueue should be enough for your needs.
+In the case that you still decide to play the ads before the download is complete, it will cancel the rest of the downloads, and the playback will fallback on enqueue/load depending
+on the selected settings.
+The playback will be instant because the already downloaded data is used right away.

 ### enqueueEnabledHint property